 For products that have obtained the certification, we issue certificates, approve the use of the certification mark and make announcements about the certification in our in-house magazine.
 For energy-saving product certifications, we internally evaluate products to be released on the market to see whether they meet more than one certification criteria and exceed existing levels in non-requisite criteria items.

-In FY2018, we certified the following product manufactured by Toyo Jidoki Co., Ltd. This DDS3 interlocking-type track filling attachment unit reduces the installation space required by 50% compared to the previous models and increases the production capacity.
+In FY2019, we certified the following product manufactured by the Accessibility Innovation Company.
+The Company’s NATRUS+e reduces doors’ unnecessary opening and closing time by 70% compared to the previous automatic door product, helping keep indoor temperatures stable and thus contribute to the saving of energy.
 The Nabtesco Group will continue to make its best efforts to contribute to solving climate change by further developing its motion control technology for moving precisely and stopping objects.

 |Higher efficiency and